hclimente/genewa/README.md

 In this repository, we evaluate six network-based GWAS tools on the [GENESIS dataset](http://bmccancer.biomedcentral.com/articles/10.1186/s12885-015-2028-9).
 It containts the accompanying scripts, results, and laboratory notebooks of the following article:

-> **Combining network-guided GWAS to discover susceptibility mechanisms for breast cancer.** Héctor Climente-González, Christine Lonjou, Fabienne Lesueur, GENESIS Study collaborators, Dominique Stoppa-Lyonnet, Nadine Andrieu, Chloé-Agathe Azencott. *bioRxiv* 2020.05.04.076661; doi: https://doi.org/10.1101/2020.05.04.076661
+> **Biological networks and GWAS: comparing and combining network methods to understand the genetics of familial breast cancer susceptibility in the GENESIS study.** Héctor Climente-González, Christine Lonjou, Fabienne Lesueur, GENESIS Study collaborators, Dominique Stoppa-Lyonnet, Nadine Andrieu, Chloé-Agathe Azencott,  GENESIS study group. *bioRxiv* 2020.05.04.076661; doi: https://doi.org/10.1101/2020.05.04.076661

 This repository is organized into four main subfolders: